 Aging infrastructure is common around all areas of the country.
 Some more so than others.
 Residents across San Luis Obispo are getting their feel of old, broken sewer pipes.
 Some sewer laterals on private properties are starting to cause sewage overflows and the city is taking notice.

 Recently, the City Council approved a new ordinance requiring sewer inspections under certain circumstances.
-Homeowners may think that’s great but they could easily be on the hook to pay for the cost of replacing the broken or root-infested pipe.
+Homeowners may think that’s great but they could easily be on the hook to pay for the cost of replacing a broken sewer pipe caused by root infestation that allows infiltration.
 These pipes are known as laterals and they run from the home to the city’s mainline in the street.
 Typically, homeowners are responsible for this and few are aware of this.

 Residents who already replaced their sewer laterals dating back to 2017 are eligible for a $1,000 rebate.

 There are approximately 12,000 private sewer laterals in San Luis Obispo, which 7,000 of those are located in capacity-constrained areas.
 The average length of a single-family residential private sewer lateral is 65 feet.

 We find that many private sewer laterals are not routinely inspected, maintained, or repaired/replaced on an interval to ensure they are in good condition because the homeowners are unaware they are responsible for this until some bad arises.

 Some of the events that could trigger an inspection include:

 ▪ building permit applications for a bathroom or kitchen